mlhaus/halloween-ch3/README.md

 - Add two levels of headings to the header.
   - h2, "The Halloween Store"
   - h3, "For the little Goblin in all of us!"
+- In the footer, use a character entity for the copyright symbol.
+- In the footer, use JavaScript to automatically generate the current year.
+- Add both partners names

 ### Partner 2
 - Add three levels of headings and the paragraph text for the main content.